 Citations should include:

 Below you will find tools to aid and guide you in completing your assignments and properly citing your sources.
-You are always welcome to come to the library to get help with citing sources, evaluating sources, choosing a database, and conducting research!
+You are always welcome to come to the library or send us an email to get help with citing sources, accessing, finding, and evaluating sources, choosing the correct database, and conducting research!

 NoodleTools is an online citation generator, use it to organize your information, build accurate citations, archive source material, take notes, outline topics, and prepare to write. **Sign in with your Wayland email.
 Need help creating an account?
 Watch this video.